allisonmarie/Allison-Marie-Cooper/index.md

+# About
+Allison is a San Francisco-based design strategist, with experience in UX/UI/Product Design, business strategy and ethnographic user research.

 ## Strategist

 Please check out my [Strategy site](http://allisonmarie.co/strategy) to see my past work in User Experience, User Interface, Product and Visual design.